Equine Biology & Physiology

 We also use this information to help us treat the psychological problems that arise when horses are kept stressed and “up” in the SNS for a long period of time.
 I also touch on the neurochemicals that go into learning, stress, and memory- again to help you understand “why”.

-The brain has no taste no sound no sight no smell no feelings.
-Senses (sensory neurons) bring in all the experiences.
-The brain shifts through millions of bits of incoming information and looks for patterns.
-Then proceeds to identify, sort, and make sense of the information in order to make the next move.
-Like running from danger or turning to fight.
-Even to jump for joy when all is well.
+The brain itself has no taste, no sound, no sight, no smell, and no feelings.
+Senses (sensory neurons) bring in all the experiences from the outside world.
+The brain sifts through these millions of bits of incoming information and tries to find patterns.
+It then proceeds to identify, sort, and make sense of the information in order to make the next move- like running from danger, turning to fight, or jumping for joy when all is well.